dot-1q/advent_of_code_golang/README.md

 [Day 11 of 2017](2017/day11/eleven.go) Made a very concise solution for a new grid system (Hexagonal).
 Made me learn about it.
 [Hex Grid Information](https://www.redblobgames.com/grids/hexagons)

 [Day 21 of 2017](2017/day21/twenty-one.go) Performed various matrix transformations (rotate and flip).
 ChatGPT helped me write the Merging algorithm for the matrices.

+[Day 24 of 2017](2017/day24/twenty-four.go) Depth First Search to create all the possible paths from one node to the next valid ones.
+Very concise solution.